TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 1/1 Chronicles 1.39.md

 ---

-And the sons of Lotan: Hori, and Homam; and Timna was Lotan's sister.
+The sons of Lotan: Hori, and Homam; and Timna was Lotan's sister.